ScriptingBytes/gagrestocker/README.md

 ## How to build your own webhook

-Clone the git repo and do the following command.
+Clone the git repo and install the packages using the following command.

 ```bash
 npm i axios dotenv blessed@0.1.81 express@5.1.0